-During his career Carl Lewis attended four Olympic games, earning himself international respect and a place in history as one of the truly great athletes of all time.
+During his career Carl Lewis attended four Olympic Games, earning himself international respect and a place in history as one of the truly great athletes of all time.

-He was named Athlete of the Year by Track and Field News in 1982, 1983 and 1984, and set world records in the 100 m, 4 x 100 m and 4 x 200 m relays.
+He was named Athlete of the Year by Track and Field News in 1982, 1983 and 1984 and set world records in the 100 m, 4 x 100 m and 4 x 200 m relays.
 He still holds the current indoor world record in the long jump (since 1984).
-His 65 consecutive victories in the long jump achieved over a span of 10 years is one of the sport’s longest undefeated streaks.
+His 65 consecutive victories in the long jump achieved over a span of 10 years are one of the sport’s longest undefeated streaks.
 As a measure of his competitive accomplishments, his only two losses in the Olympics and World Championships prior to 1993 were to a world record (long jump in 1991) and a low-altitude world best (200 m in 1988).
 He has earned himself international respect and a place in history as one of the truly great athletes of all time.

 His lifetime accomplishments have led to numerous accolades, including being voted “Sportsman of the Century” by the International Olympic Committee and being named “Olympian of the Century” by the American sports magazine Sports Illustrated.
 He also helped transform track and field from its nominal amateur status to its current professional status, thus enabling athletes to have more lucrative and longer-lasting careers.